Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 A volcanic island is born

-The youngest Icelandic island is a part of the Westman island archipelago and is called Surtsey.
-It also one of the youngest islands in world.
-It was formed by underwater volcanic eruptions that took place between 14th of November to 5th of June 1967.
+The youngest Icelandic island is a part of the Westman Island archipelago and is called Surtsey.
+It is also one of the youngest islands in the world.
+It was formed by underwater volcanic eruptions that took place between the 14th of November and the 5th of June 1967.

 In these catastrophic events, nothing is lost, nothing is created, everything is transformed.
 Rocks do not escape the cycle of “life.”
 Here, an island is created, there land disappears underwater.
 An island appears in only a few years with a lot of explosions!